ryusu777/dodo-app/README.md

 ### 5. Testing

-- Unit testing will be done by using xunit
-- Manual API testing with Postman
+- Manual API testing with Postman for each test case

 # Branching Strategies